 Around 2004, I started experimenting with WordPress, and realizing that content-managed Web sites were the future, I changed my teaching paradigm.
 Instead of teaching HTML and CSS, I started showing them how WordPress can manage their content and allow any kind of styling change when they wanted.
 This shift made them learn a different kind of knowledge, WordPress installation, and maintenance, and focus more on the site content.
 In the early years, finding decent books was not easy.
 But as WordPress became increasingly popular, new, and better books started emerging.
 In the last few years, I used books published by Packt Publishing.
 Both students and I found the books professionally written and informative.

-When I received the request to review another book by Packt Publishing, bbPress Complete by Rhys Wynne, I wrote to them and indicated that I no longer taught and a medical issue might delay the review of the book.
+When I received the request to review another book by Packt Publishing, bbPress Complete by Rhys Wynne, I wrote to them and indicated that I no longer taught, and a medical issue might delay the review of the book.
 The representative indicated that the completion of the review could be extended to the end of September and extended me an electronic copy of the book.
-Here I am already finished at the beginning of September ;-)
+Here I am, already finished, at the beginning of September ;-)

 Starting with the concept of bbPress, the author explains the installation process step by step with screen captures.
-For me, the easiest method of installing the plugin was directly from WordPress Add New Plugin option, and within short order, bbPress was in place.
-The configuration of the plugin is explained in great detail with default options and what the author recommended, with good reasons, bar one.
-In the configuration section, The default user role and The auto role sections need a clearer explanation in my opinion.
+For me, the easiest method of installing the plugin was directly from the WordPress “Add New Plugin” option.
+Within short order, bbPress was in place.
+The configuration of the plugin is explained in detail, with default options and what the author recommended, with good reasons, bar one.
+In the configuration section, the default user role and the auto role sections need a clearer explanation.
 I could not make good sense of the recommendation.
-But that is probably the only part that I have found confusing.
+But that is the only part that I have found confusing.